ykazky993-beep/jdii/README.md

 >=>   >=>  >=>   >=>   >=>  >=>  >=>    >=> >=>       >=>
 >====>     >====>        >=>       >=>>=>   >=>       >=>

 DDoSFP is a DDoS/DoS tool that has many modes according to your needs.
-JDII is currently in beta stage.
+DDoSFP is currently in beta stage.
 Please excuse any shortcomings or unwanted errors (DDoSFP version 0.1.0-BETA)

 DDoSFP by ykazky993-beep